David Brisson D.O. Osteopath Tokyo

 – 2017~ Clinician Osteopath in Niseko ski resort

+I was born in 1984, in Nantes France.
 I received my D.O. at IdHEO “The Institute of High Studies of Osteopathy., a university of the highest standing in France, where this degree course takes 5 years, including 3 years of clinical training.
 My degree is recognized by France Ministry of Health, the European Parliament and follows the World Health Organization requirements.

 I have studied medical fundamentals, differential diagnosis, osteopathic diagnosis and manipulative treatment to provide safe, personalized care.

 During my 3 years of clinical training I felt something was missing in the purely clinical approach and as a result I embarked on a further 3 years of training focusing on alternative to treatment approaches.

 After these 8 years of formal study, I have continued to develop my own understanding of health, and well being and my own original method in continuously evolving by observation of treatment and effectiveness, as well as keeping up to date with the latest scientific discoveries especially on the complex interaction of nutrition and well being.